ParwatSinghAnjana/R_Implementaion_RoughSetReduct/README.md

 Function Implemented:-

 Two functions are implemented named as
 1.reduct()
 2.entropy()

 1.reduct():-
-This function compute the reduct set based on the Sequential Backward Elimination.
+This function compute the reduct set based on the Sequential Backward Elimination.Initially we consider entire set of conditional attribute as reduct set and compute the entropy for that set with respect to decision attribute by calling entropy() function.
-Initially we consider entire set of conditional attribute as reduct set and compute the entropy for that set with respect to decision attribute by calling entropy() function.
 We called this entropy value as “oldentrp” in our reduct function, and if “oldentrp>0” we simply print that “unable to find out reduct because initialentropy is greater then 0”. when “oldentrp==0” then we enter into the loop to perform actual reduct computation where we first compute the entropy for each individual attribute(to